Jayson-Fong/netapult/README.md

 - [pyGNMI](https://pypi.org/project/pygnmi/): gRPC Network Management Interface client
 - [requests](https://pypi.org/project/requests/): HTTP client for RESTCONF

 Vendors may also offer products specific to their product suite.

+When these protocols or services are not available, such as during initial configuration, Netapult may aid setup and automate tasks that would otherwise mandate human intervention.

 # Usage